Steffany Gretzinger: Solo

 Gretzinger's first solo album, The Undoing (2014), featured eleven original praise and worship pieces, accompanied by guitar and piano, and was released in August by Bethel Music.
 The album was a Billboard magazine breakthrough release and appeared on the Top Christian Albums chart at No. 2, the Independent Albums chart at No. 5, and the Billboard 200 chart at No. 20.

 Since recording The Undoing, Gretzinger was featured on two further Bethel Music albums: You Make Me Brave (2014, "We Dance") and Have It All (2016, "Pieces"), the latter of which was also featured on Bethel member Amanda Cook's release, Brave New World (2015).

 On March 9, 2018, Bethel Music announced the release of Gretzinger's second full-length studio project, Blackout, releasing the lead single, "Save Me".
 The album was released on March 29, 2018.
 She was featured on Francesca Battistelli's 2019 song "Defender", which Gretzinger co-wrote.

 In 2020, Gretzinger released her third album, Forever Amen, with Provident Music Group.

-Biography
+Life and career

 Steffany Dawn (née Frizzell) Gretzinger has been engaged in worship ministry since childhood and grew up in a musical household.
 She moved to Redding, California, in 2008, to join the Bethel School of Supernatural Ministry.
 She was a worship leader at Bethel Church.
 She led her final worship service at Bethel Church on April 21, 2019, prior to relocating to Nashville, Tennessee.

 Gretzinger is married to Stephen Gretzinger, and they have two children.

 Gretzinger's mother, Kathy Frizzell, is involved in the Christian music industry in Nashville, Tennessee, as a writer.
-She is currently a worship leader at Wooster Church of the Nazarene in Wooster, Ohio.
 Gretzinger's late father, Ron Frizzell, was one of the associate pastors on staff at Wooster Nazarene.